programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Then we make the empty group and add it to the scene.
-We will create the onLoadAibom function that will run after loading and then we will call the loader.load method.
+Then you make the empty group and add it to the scene.
+You will create the onLoadAibom function that will run after loading and then you will call the loader.load method.

 Within the init function after: